Isaac-Tait/Fallfish-Tenkara/content/blog/ogawayama-spring/index.md

 <p class="mt-2 mb-2 ml-6">✦ Pitch 8 - Easy climbing through the off-width.</p>

 <p class="mt-2 mb-2 ml-6">✦ Pitch 9 - The money pitch.
 Start by traversing the 3rd class ridge line.
-Once at the base of the head wall step out over 200'+ of air and ascend the glorious hand crack that is over to soon.</p>
+Once at the base of the head wall step out over 200'+ of air and ascend the glorious hand crack that is over too soon.</p>

 <p class="mt-2 mb-2">From the summit follow the climbers trail around back.
 There is a one pitch rappel to the climber's right of the formation from an old pine.
-Once you're at the bottom, follow the faint trail for about one hour to the valley floor.</p>
+Once you are at the bottom, follow the faint trail for about one hour to the valley floor.</p>

 <hr />